 It’s a common misconception that oily skin needs to be “dried out” and the oils eliminated.
 If your skin does not get the moisture it needs, it will think it’s dehydrated and actually produce even more oil to balance out what it thinks is dry skin.

-For the purposes of this video, I am including The Ordinary treatments suitable for oily skin, to help control oil, give skin the moisture and exfoliator it needs, as well as treatments suitable for breakouts.
+I am including The Ordinary treatments suitable for oily skin, to help control oil, give skin the moisture and exfoliator it needs, as well as treatments suitable for breakouts.

 Please keep in mind that the treatments in The Ordinary’s range are suitable to treat occasional breakouts.
 For persistent acne treatment over a long period of time, it’s more suitable to find other brands that offer benzoyl peroxide as well.